 ( Wings of Hope )

-Wings of Hope works collaboratively with local faith communities to offer programs that promote a sense of personal worth and potential amongst women and children in Colombo’s slum communities and Hatton’s tea plantations.
+Wings of Hope works collaboratively with local faith communities to offer programmes that promote a sense of personal worth and potential amongst women and children in Colombo’s slum communities and Hatton’s tea plantations.

-Their programs seek to strengthen families and communities through education, health and nutrition, skills and vocational training, income generation and self-help groups, and awareness workshops.
+Their programmes seek to strengthen families and communities through education, health and nutrition, skills and vocational training, income generation and self-help groups, and awareness workshops.

 “Sponsorship changed my life completely and I am living proof of it.
 It is not only the financial support, but the prayers behind it.
 Many sponsors pray for their children, and I have seen miracles happen at the Centre where we work.
 Sponsorship transforms lives and it opens the doors of opportunity to children who have nothing.
 Sponsorship broke the cycle of poverty in my family.
 My sponsorship didn’t just help me, it helped my whole family.
 Sponsorship paved the way for a new beginning for my family, and our God is a God of hope and new beginnings.
 This is what Wings of Hope is all about”